WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part4/Resistor_Power_Rating/index.md

 ## Power Calculation Shortcuts

 On the last page, we learned how to calculate the amount of power (in wattage) passes through a resistor circuit by first using ohm's law to calculate both voltage and amperage, and then calculate the power from that.
-However, we can use a couple power calculation shortcuts to calculate power if we only know amperage and resistance, or voltage and resistance.
+However, we can use a couple of power calculation shortcuts to calculate power if we only know amperage and resistance, or voltage and resistance.

 ### Power Calculation when Amperage and Resistance is Known